 - Web applications

-Normally, when you learn to program, you start by making one type or another (for example, console or web applications).
-But sometimes they focus so much that making the transition from one to the other is a bit confusing.
+Usually, when you learn to program, you start by making one type or another (for example, console or web applications).
+But sometimes the focus is so narrow that transitioning from one to another can be a bit confusing.

-Knowing the types and their differences (which are not that many after all) allows us to have a broader perspective.
-This way, we can “lose the fear” of switching between one type of development or another.
+Knowing the types, and their differences (which, deep down, aren’t that many) allows us to have a broader view.
+This way we can “lose the fear” of switching from one type of development to another.

 Console Applications

-Console applications are programs that run in the command line or terminal of the computer.
+Console applications are programs that run in the computer’s command line or terminal.
 These applications are known for being simple and efficient.
 Instead of a complex graphical interface, console applications rely on text and commands to interact with the user.

 For example, I have a console application that helps me manage blog posts.
-Since I don’t need a graphical interface at all, and I have many commands and options available, with a CLI application I manage perfectly (or even better) than with a GUI application.
+Since I don’t need a graphical interface for anything, and I have many commands and options available, a CLI application works perfectly for me (or even better) than a GUI application.

-In many courses, you will start by creating console applications because they are the easiest to begin with.
+In many courses, you will start by making console applications, because they are the simplest to begin with.

 Graphical User Interface (GUI) Applications

-Graphical User Interface (GUI) applications are programs that use visual elements to interact with the user (like windows, buttons, menus, etc).
+Graphical User Interface (GUI) applications are programs that use visual elements to interact with the user (such as windows, buttons, menus, etc).
 These applications stand out for being easier to use and because they provide a better visual experience.

-An example of a GUI application is a word processor, like Microsoft Word or Open Office Writer.
-These applications allow users to create and edit text documents using an intuitive and visually appealing interface.
+To give an example of a GUI application, think of a word processor like Microsoft Word or Open Office Writer.
+These applications allow users to create and edit text documents using an intuitive and visually pleasing interface.

 To develop GUI applications, programmers use specialized libraries and frameworks, such as Tkinter for Python, WinForms or WPF for C#, or JavaFX for Java.